tngan/samlify/docs/gitlab.md

 And we need to change our metadata by setting `WantAuthnRequestsSigned` to false since the request from SP is not signed.

-Signed response is highly RECOMMENDED (compulsory in Gitlab's implementation), including assertion signature or/and entire message signature, so a new property `messageSignatureConfig` is introduced into constructor of identity provider to specify the location, prefix of messsage signature, this configuration is exactly the same as [xml-crypto](https://github.com/yaronn/xml-crypto#examples).
+Signed response is highly RECOMMENDED (compulsory in Gitlab's implementation), including assertion signature or/and entire message signature, so a new property `signatureConfig` is introduced into constructor of identity provider to specify the location, prefix of messsage signature, this configuration is exactly the same as [xml-crypto](https://github.com/yaronn/xml-crypto#examples).

 ```javascript
 const idp = require('samlify').IdentityProvider({